junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — Mr. McClintock moved to suspend the rules and pass the resolution.
 - 2017-01-04 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H62)
 - 2017-01-04 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H62)
+- 2017-01-05 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.